Teddy Lange

 Introduction

-the influence of affect (emotions) on the decisions of founders,
+• The influence of affect (emotions) on entrepreneurship

-Teddy brings over eight years of start-up experience from the US, Canada, and Germany and, among other things, was responsible for the business development of a chemistry and AI start-up as its founder.
-Since 2022, he has been working as a freelance trainer and coach, primarily supporting Series B start-ups in strategic clarity and team dynamics.
+Teddy brings eight years of start-up experience from the United States, Canada, and Germany.
+Among other roles, he was responsible as a founder for the business development of a chemistry and AI start-up.
+Since 2022, he applied his expertise as a trainer and coach, working primarily with Series B start-ups on issues related to well-being, strategic clarity, and team dynamics.

-He also teaches decision-making, self-management, resilience, and entrepreneurship at the universities of Bremen, Bremerhaven, and Hanover.
-Academically, Teddy studied public policy with a focus on entrepreneurship and negotiation at Harvard University, earned a bachelor's degree in business chemistry at the University of Düsseldorf, and is currently completing a degree in psychology alongside his doctorate.
+He also teaches decision-making, self-management, resilience, and entrepreneurship at universities in Bremen, Bremerhaven, and Hanover.
+Academically, Teddy studied public policy with a focus on entrepreneurship and negotiation at Harvard University and earned a bachelor’s degree in business chemistry from the University of Düsseldorf.
+Alongside his PhD, he continues his education through selected psychology courses.

-Outside of work, he can often be found hiking in the mountains, traveling in his camper van, or visiting planetariums throughout Germany, where he creates a special space for peace and reflection with his “Meditation under the Stars” program.
+Outside of work, he can most often be found hiking in the mountains, traveling in a camper van, or visiting planetariums across Germany, where he creates a unique space for calm and reflection through his “Meditation under the Stars.”

 Background